-- If the specified number is NULL, the result of these functions is NULL. - If the specified number is equal to a mathematical integer, the result of these functions is the same as the specified number. - If the specified number is zero (0), the result of these functions is zero. - If the specified number is less than zero but greater than -1.0, then the result of these functions is zero.
+- If the specified number is NULL, the returned value is NULL. - If the specified number is equal to a mathematical integer, the returned value is the same as the specified number. - If the specified number is zero (0), the returned value is zero. - If the specified number is less than zero but greater than -1.0, the returned value is zero.

-The returned value is the smallest (closest to negative infinity) double floating point value that is greater than or equal to the specified number.
+The returned value is the smallest (closest to negative infinity) double floating-point value that is greater than or equal to the specified number.
 The returned value is equal to a mathematical integer.
 The data type of the returned value is a DOUBLE PRECISION number.